innovation-manoa/innovation-manoa.github.io/index.md

 Christopher Afuso (Sophmore, Botany) :

 This definitely looks like something I could see myself using.
 The UI is very simple and isn't cluttered.
 The website clearly has a purpose and it fulfills it.
 The links all pertain to the object of the website which is to have food delivered to your dorm.
 Maybe the one thing I wish the site had was some kind of estimater of how much food you could fit into the container.
-Maybe measaurements of the takeout box too.
+Maybe measurements of the takeout box too.
 A student can request a lot of food that obviously would not fit into the box and the person retrieving the food would not know what to do.